 Community Outreach Programs

 Since its founding, the Islamic Center has always been proud to be involved in many community outreach activities.
 From interfaith groups, helping the needy, or assisting with programs and activities right here at the Islamic Center, all volunteers are welcome!
-Find out more about ways you can help by emailing email@example.com.
+Apply to become a volunteer here.

 Every Saturday morning, approximately 6,000 pounds of food are distributed to about 150 local families.
 The Islamic Center’s Food Pantry program has become a beacon for diversity, unity and friendship.
 We welcome adults, children and interfaith groups wishing to connect and serve.